gatherworkshops/Building-with-jQuery/slideshow/webfoundations/what-is-the-web.md

 how would you answer?

 Note:
-Let's have a think about what the Internet actually is.
+Before we start coding, let's have a think about what the Internet actually is.

 - What do we use the Internet for?